Selling an Inherited Property?

 Tips for maintaining an empty property

-Securing the legal title of an inherited property
+Protecting the legal title

 Should I pass all my executor duties to a solicitor?